bpmn-io/diagram-js/README.md

 ## Hacking the Project

 To get the development setup make sure to have [NodeJS](https://nodejs.org/en/download/) installed.
-If your set up, clone the project and execute
+After your set up, clone the project and execute

 ```
 npm install